Gradient Inversion Attack on Graph Neural Networks

-{ \begin{proposition} For a GraphSAGE layer defined in \eqref{eqsagenode}, Node Attacker 2-c can recover both $\mathbf{X}$ and $\tilde{\mathbf{A}}$ given only the gradients of the first layer for each node. \end{proposition} }
+\begin{proposition} For a GraphSAGE layer defined in \eqref{eqsagenode}, Node Attacker 2-GN can reconstruct both $\mathbf{X}$ and $\tilde{\mathbf{A}}$ given only the gradients of the first layer for each node. \end{proposition}

-\begin{proof} Proposition \ref{prop:prop2} states that for a GraphSAGE layer, the target node features can be recovered given the gradients of the first layer for that node.
-Similarly, if we have access to the gradients for each node in the graph we can recover all the nodal features.
+\begin{proof} Proposition \ref{prop:prop2} states that for a GraphSAGE layer, the target node features can be reconstructed given the gradients of the first layer for that node.
+Similarly, if we have access to the gradients for each node in the graph we can reconstruct all the nodal features.
 Let $\mathbf{X}$ denote this matrix.
-From Propositions \ref{prop:prop1} it is known that for a GraphSAGE layer, the aggregated node representations $\mathbf{X}^{\text{agg}}$ can be recovered.
-With both $\mathbf{X}$ and $\mathbf{X}^{\text{agg}}$ in hand, the adjacency matrix can be recovered as $\tilde{\mathbf{A}}=\mathbf{X}^{\text{agg}}\mathbf{X}^\dagger $ similar to Proposition $\ref{prop:prop4}$. \end{proof}
+From Propositions \ref{prop:prop1} it is known that for a GraphSAGE layer, the aggregated node representations $\mathbf{X}^{\text{agg}}$ can be reconstructed.
+With both $\mathbf{X}$ and $\mathbf{X}^{\text{agg}}$ in hand, the adjacency matrix can be reconstructed as $\tilde{\mathbf{A}}=\mathbf{X}^{\text{agg}}\mathbf{X}^\dagger $ similar to Proposition $\ref{prop:prop4}$. \end{proof}

-The aforementioned proposition reveals big privacy concerns.
+The aforementioned proposition has significant privacy implications.
 Even without any prior knowledge of the graph data, the attacker can successfully reconstruct both the nodal features $\mathbf{X}$ and the underlying graph structure $\mathbf{A}$.
-This result is particularly important as one would anticipate that the intertwined nature of graph data makes it impossible to independently recover $\mathbf{X}$ and $\mathbf{A}$, which is however shown not to be true.
+This result is particularly important as one would anticipate that the intertwined nature of graph data makes it impossible to independently reconstruct $\mathbf{X}$ and $\mathbf{A}$, which is however shown not to be true.